scottnadalbcc/bitconnectcoin/README.md

 This project is an attempt to save the name (Bitconnect) and the ticker (BCC) on a real cryptocurrency, without offering any interest or any other type of fraud.

-We will first tranform Bitconnect into an Bitcoin clone (maybe changing PoW algo).
+We will first tranform Bitconnect into an Bitcoin clone (maybe changing PoW algo before Bitcoin.
+GMO-SHA2 or Halong-SHA2 or Canaan-SHA2).

 We will fork blockchain in near future and try to convince tradesatoshi to upgrade to our deamon.